itsnotadam/itsnotadam/README.md

 **`Security Researcher & Developer in Training`**

 I'm a 17-year-old cybersecurity enthusiast building my skills through hands-on projects and practical learning.
-I'm passionate about understanding how systems work—and how they can be secured.
+I'm passionate about understanding how systems work and how they can be secured.
 All my projects are built from the ground up, focusing on real-world security concepts and ethical hacking principles.

 ---